dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

 ### By leak types

 Leak tracking for not-GCed leaks is experimental and is off by default.
-For now it is recommended to track only not-disposed leaks.
+At this time, it is recommended to track only not-disposed leaks.

 ### By tracked classes

-The leak tracker will catch leaks only for instrumented objects (See [concepts](CONCEPTS.md) for details).
+The leak tracker will catch leaks only for instrumented objects (see [concepts](CONCEPTS.md) for details).

 However, the good news is:

-1. Disposables in Flutter Framework are instrumented.
+1. Disposables in the Flutter Framework are instrumented.
-If how your Flutter app manages widgets results in leaks, Flutter will catch them.
+If your Flutter app manages widgets in a way that results in leaks, `leak_tracker` will catch them.

 2. If a leak involves at least one instrumented object, the leak will be caught and all